dasads44/GitTutorial/README.md

 git config --global user.email "example@mysite.com"
 ```

-# Getting started with using Git on your machine
+# Getting started with using Git on your local machine

 So to set up a repository first you need to be in the directory you wish to use, in this instance we will create a new one but this will work with existing directories.